arcus-azure/arcus/preview/arcus-general.md

   All Arcus components are highly functional and composable.
 They can be used separately, but they are better together.

 * Open-Source & Free to use
-  The Arcus framework is constantly updated by contributions from Codit employees and abroad!
+  The Arcus library is constantly updated by contributions from Codit employees and abroad!
+  As the Arcus library is free to use and open-source so we happily accept your contributions!
+Please take a look at our [contribution guide](https://github.com/arcus-azure/.github/blob/master/CONTRIBUTING.md) to get up to speed if you want to contribute.
   It is free to use under the MIT license.

 🚩 Are you doing the same thing at multiple customers?
 Then we are happy to hear!
 [Link to arcus GitHub]()